brkclw/shine-bright-like-a-react/README.md

 - Set version in dockerfile from CI/CD env.
 - Allow user to filter records.
 - Create input for github token and use this token for gql queries.
-- Add Husky precommit hook for lint and format.
+- Add `Husky` precommit hook for lint and format.
+- Run `tsc` before build